-Business Continuity Planning: The Big Picture For The Best Outcome
+Business Continuity Planning: Planning for Your Best Outcome

 Your company’s best bet for thriving after a disaster is to have a comprehensive Business Continuity Plan before it strikes.
-It should cover all of the processes and procedures you need to get back up and running again in case there’s an emergency that shuts down some or all of your normal operations.
+It should cover all of the processes and procedures you need to get back up and running again if an emergency shuts down some or all of your normal operations.

 Business continuity is more than Disaster Recovery

-Business continuity planning is not the same as disaster recovery planning.
-It’s a larger effort that identifies each of your critical services and creates step-by-step instructions to get them operational again.
-Who does what and when, where people will work from, how your team will access data, how everyone will communicate, what your Plan C is if Plan B doesn’t work — these kinds of details give you your best shot at recovering.
+Business continuity planning is a larger effort than disaster recovery planning.
+It identifies each of your critical services and creates step-by-step instructions to get them operational again.
+Who does what and when, where people will work from, how your team will access data, how everyone will communicate, and what to do if Plan B doesn’t work — these kinds of details give you your best shot at recovering.
 About a quarter of small businesses go out of business right after experiencing a disaster and of those that recover for a while, about 40% eventually fail due to the disaster.

 Leapfrog’s role in Business Continuity Planning

-Leapfrog can play an important role in this important process.
-We work closely with the person in charge of your company’s business continuity, typically your Chief Operating Officer, and your business continuity team, typically a representative from each department.
-We help them think through all of the IT-related details and offer advice on risk, compliance, data integrity, platform management and any other IT-related issue.
+Leapfrog can play an important role in your planning process.
+We work closely with leadership and your business continuity team, typically a representative from each department.
+We help them think through all of the IT-related details and offer advice on risk, compliance, data integrity, platform management, and other IT-related issues.

-We also have business continuity consulting partners that we can recommend that will help develop the plan for you — a complex process becomes less complex when lead by experienced professionals who have created hundreds of plans.
+We also have business continuity consulting partners that can help develop the entire plan for you beyond the IT aspects.
+The process becomes less complex when lead by experienced professionals who have created hundreds of plans.
 In fact, the reason most companies don’t have a Business Continuity Plan is that it’s too complex and time-intensive to develop on their own.

 - Work with your team to develop and review a business impact analysis with the goal of identifying requirements, gaps and options